SanderVanderlinden/profile/README.md

 # profile
-On this webpage I put my CV, and links to GitHub and LinkedIn.
+This is the repository for [my own webpage ](https://cv-sander-vanderlinden.herokuapp.com/), where I put my CV, and links to GitHub and LinkedIn.